zikula/core/docs/AccessControl/Permissions/Dev/Implementation.md

 }
 ```

-Note this is not limited to one permission check for each method.
-It is possible to have multiple occurrences in a method's doc block, these are all evaluated independently then.
+Note this is limited to one permission check for each method.
+It is not possible to have multiple occurrences in a method's doc block.
+If more complex evaluations are required, permission API should be used instead (see above).

 It is also possible to use the annotation on class-level.
 But it is not allowed to use it for a class *and* for it's methods concurrently.